meft-sad/Balance_Control_of_a_Ball/README.md

 # PID

-A proportional–integral–derivative controller or PID for short,.
+A proportional–integral–derivative controller or PID for short.
 A PID controller continuously calculates an error value as the difference between a desired setpoint (SP), in this case is the position that we want the ball, and a measured process variable (PV) and applies a correction based on proportional, integral, and derivative terms (denoted P, I, and D respectively), hence the name.

 <img src="Tables_Imag/PID.png" width="450">